-Rev. Dr. Curtis West Harris, Sr. was born on July 1, 1924, to the late Thelma and Sandy Harris in Surry County, Virginia.
+Curtis West Harris was the last of six children born to the late Thelma and Sandy Harris on July 1, 1924 in Dendron, Virginia.
 He was raised in Hopewell, Virginia and educated in its public schools.
-After graduating from Carter G. Woodson High School, he continued his education at Virginia Union University in Richmond, Virginia.
-Other education experiences included obtaining a certificate in Clinical Training for Pastors from the Medical College of Virginia; studying at the Urban Training Center for Christian Missions in Chicago, Illinois; and completing other studies at Virginia State University in Petersburg, Virginia.
-Rev. Harris has also received two honorary degrees from the Virginia University of Lynchburg in Lynchburg, Virginia.
+After graduating from Carter G. Woodson High School, he continued his education at Virginia Union University in Richmond, Virginia and eventually employed at Allied Chemical in Hopewell.
+Other education experiences included obtaining a certificate in Clinical Training for Pastors from the Medical College of Virginia in Richmond, Virginia; studying at the Urban Training Center for Christian Missions in Chicago, Illinois; and completing various courses at Virginia State University in Petersburg, Virginia.
+Rev. Harris also received an Honorary Doctor of Divinity degree in 1972 and an Honorary Doctor of Law degree in 1983 from the Virginia University of Lynchburg in Lynchburg, Virginia.

 Although Rev. Harris' childhood was spent in poverty, he was taught early in life, the value of sharing with the less fortunate.
 This sharing factor and the selflessness exemplified by his mother were pivotal to his entry into the ministry and to the role he selected to play in the protection of human rights.